varunshivakumar/croplike/Croplike Design Document.md

 * These dungeons are on foot only and the layout of the map based on the farming mech setup.
 * Successful completion provides fuel to move the farm and power equipment.
 A loss will return player to the farm with some of the gathered materials.
 ### Equipment / Part Stats and Stories
-* These items will all have basic utility and features.&nbsp;
+* These items will all have basic utility and features.
 * Every hunted kill, adds to the story of the weapon, allowing for upgrade into another type or the same.
 * Upgrades use harvested parts and therefore increase the danger of using in the forage dungeon
 ### NPC Encounters